-EHS Support LLC ("EHS Support") was retained by the American Electric Power (AEP) - Kentucky Power Company in December 2018 to conduct an alternative source demonstration (ASD) investigation for coal combustion residual (CCR) constituents in groundwater near the Big Sandy Fly Ash Pond (BSFAP or "Site").
+EHS Support LLC ("EHS Support") was retained by the American Electric Power (AEP) - Kentucky Power Company in December 2018 to conduct an alternative source demonstration (ASD) investigation for coal combustion residual (CCR) constituents in groundwater near the closed Big Sandy Fly Ash Pond (BSFAP or "Site").
 The BSFAP is associated with the Big Sandy Power Plant located in Louisa, Kentucky (EHS Support, 2019a).
-The BSFAP was closed between September 2015 and November 2020 incorporating a cover system including a geomembrane.
-The ASD determined that groundwater in the vicinity of the Site was not being impacted by CCR constituents from the BSFAP.
-The statistically significant levels (SSLs) of beryllium, cobalt, and lithium concentrations present in excess of the Groundwater Protection Standards (GWPS), which triggered the ASD investigation, were determined to be a result of the oxidation of coal seams that were intersected by the borehole and well screen for well MW-1603.
+The BSFAP was closed between September 2015 and November 2020 (Section 4.1).

+The initial ASD investigation determined that groundwater in the vicinity of the Site was not being impacted by CCR constituents from the BSFAP (EHS Support, 2019a).
+The statistically significant levels (SSLs) of beryllium, cobalt, lithium, present in excess of the Groundwater Protection Standards (GWPS), which triggered the ASD investigation, were determined to be a result of the oxidation of coal seams that were intersected by the borehole and well screen for well MW-1603.
 Since the initial ASD investigation was completed (incorporating data from September 2016 to October 2018), the following ASD investigations have been conducted:

 - An ASD investigation was conducted after the March 2019 groundwater monitoring data indicated continued SSLs of beryllium, cobalt, and lithium exceeding the GWPS at MW-1603 (EHS Support, 2019b). - An ASD investigation was conducted following continued detections of beryllium, cobalt, and lithium at SSLs above the GWPS in MW-1603 during the August 2019 sampling event (EHS Support, 2020).
-In addition, an SSL of radium 226 combined with radium 228 (hereafter radium 226/228) was measured above its GWPS for the first time in MW-1603 groundwater during the August 2019 sampling event (EHS Support, 2020). - An ASD investigation was conducted following continued detections of four constituents (beryllium, cobalt, lithium, and radium 226/228) at SSLs above the GWPS in MW-1603 in March and June 2020 (EHS Support, 2021a). - An ASD investigation was conducted following continued detections of three constituents (beryllium, cobalt, and lithium) at SSLs above the GWPS in MW-1603 in October 2020 (EHS Support, 2021b). - An ASD investigation was conducted following continued detections of three constituents (beryllium, cobalt, and lithium) at SSLs above the GWPS in MW-1603 in March and June 2021 (EHS Support, 2021c). - An ASD investigation was conducted following continued detections of three constituents (beryllium, cobalt, and lithium) and the fourth constituent radium 226/228 at SSLs above the GWPS in MW-1603 in October 2021 (EHS Support, 2022).
+In addition, an SSL of radium 226 combined with radium 228 (hereafter radium 226/228) was measured above its GWPS for the first time in MW-1603 groundwater during the August 2019 sampling event (EHS Support, 2020). - An ASD investigation was conducted following continued detections of four constituents (beryllium, cobalt, lithium, and radium 226/228) at SSLs above the GWPS in MW-1603 in March and June 2020 (EHS Support, 2021a). - An ASD investigation was conducted following continued detections of three constituents (beryllium, cobalt, and lithium) at SSLs above the GWPS in MW-1603 in October 2020 (EHS Support, 2021b). - An ASD investigation was conducted following continued detections of three constituents (beryllium, cobalt, and lithium) at SSLs above the GWPS in MW-1603 in March and June 2021 (EHS Support, 2021c). - An ASD investigation was conducted following continued detections of three constituents (beryllium, cobalt, and lithium) and the fourth constituent radium 226/228 at SSLs above the GWPS in MW-1603 in October 2021 (EHS Support, 2022a). - An ASD investigation was conducted following continued detections of four constituents (beryllium, cobalt, lithium, and radium 226/228) at SSLs above the GWPS in MW-1603 in March and June 2022 (EHS Support, 2022b).

-In March and June 2022, four constituents (beryllium, cobalt, lithium, and radium 226/228) were detected at SSLs above the GWPS in MW-1603, thus requiring the ASD investigation presented in this report.
+In October 2022, four constituents (beryllium, cobalt, lithium, and radium 226/228) were detected at SSLs above the GWPS in MW-1603, thus requiring the ASD investigation presented in this report.
 This ASD investigation has been prepared per the requirements of the United States Environmental Protection Agency (USEPA) CCR Rule (40 Code of Federal Regulations [CFR] §257.95).
-The concentrations of beryllium, cobalt, lithium, and radium 226/228 in MW-1603 groundwater were determined herein to result from Type IV natural variations in groundwater (ASD types are discussed in Section 3.1).
-This conclusion was reached by examining analytical results for compounds detected at SSLs in the context of the broader list of CCR constituents analyzed at the Site.
+The beryllium, cobalt, lithium, and radium 226/228 concentrations in MW-1603 groundwater, were determined to result from Type IV natural variations in groundwater.

-Alternative Source Demonstration Addendum Report for the March and June 2022 Monitoring Data Closed Big Sandy Fly Ash Pond Introduction
+Alternative Source Demonstration Addendum Report for the October 2022 Monitoring Data Closed Big Sandy Fly Ash Pond Introduction